No. 13 Air Experience Flight RAF

-No. 13 Air Experience Flight (AEF) is an Air Experience Flight of No. 6 Flying Training School RAF, based at Joint Helicopter Command Flying Station Aldergrove in Northern Ireland.
+No. 13 Air Experience Flight (AEF) is an Air Experience Flight of No. 6 Flying Training School RAF, based at Aldergrove Flying Station in Northern Ireland.
 Sharing three Grob Tutor T1 trainer aircraft with the Northern Ireland Universities Air Squadron it offers flight experiences to cadets of the Air Training Corps and the RAF elements of the Combined Cadet Force.
 It was established in 2019, more than 22 years after the previous Northern Ireland AEF had been disbanded.

 Operational role

 13 AEF's role is to provide experience of flying to Royal Air Force Air Cadets (which includes the Air Training Corps and the RAF elements of the Combined Cadet Force).
 The AEF allows cadets to control the flight of an aircraft, under supervision of its commander, at heights above 1000 ft.

 It currently flies three Grob Tutor T1 trainer aircraft, which it shares with Northern Ireland Universities Air Squadron (NIUAS).
 13 AEF uses Royal Air Force Volunteer Reserve pilots and had 17 pilots on its staff in 2020.
 It aims to offer an air experience flight every year to every cadet in Northern Ireland.